 If you just want to check how this tool works and don't want to run it on your application, or if you don't have your application ready, that's fine.

-Sonatype gives you sample applications that you can run this tool on, too.
+Sonatype gives you sample applications that you can use to run this tool.
 After you download the tool, you'll be redirected to a page with a list of applications.

 Let's walk through how this looks.
 I see several applications listed.

 I know what WebGoat is.
-It's a web application that's designed to be vulnerable on purpose.
-But I'm curious about the Test1 application so I'm going to use that for this demo.
+It's a web application designed to be vulnerable on purpose.
+But I'm curious about the Test1 application, so I'm going to use it for this demo.

-Now, let's come back to our scanner.
+Now, let's return to our scanner.
 I'm going to select the sample applications I've downloaded.
-You can select a name for your report and also make it password protected.
+You can select a name for your report, and also make it password protected.
 I like this feature.
 Let me tell you why.

 Suppose you build an application and run the scanner.
-You've got a list of vulnerabilities that exist in the application.
-You wouldn't want this information to get into the hands of any unauthorized person, especially a hacker.
+You've got a list of vulnerabilities in the application.
+You wouldn't want this information to be in the hands of any unauthorized person, especially a hacker.

 After you've selected the application and filled in other details, click on the START SCAN button to start scanning.
 Give it some time, and once the scan is complete, the report will be sent to your email address.